Alexander-Barth/ROMS.jl/docs/src/index.md

 ### Nudging towards "climatology"

+A flow relexation zone can be implemented in ROMS by using the followings settings:

 ```
 LtracerCLM == T T  ! enable processing of CLIM data
 LnudgeTCLM == T T  ! nudge to CLIM data
 TNUDG == 2*10.0d0                    ! days
 ```

-make nudging on inflow is stronger than on outflow
+Make nudging on inflow is stronger than on outflow

 ```
 OBCFAC == 10.0d0                      ! nondimensional
 ```

+Set also `NUDNAME` to the file name create by the julia script.

 ### Run ROMS